-Bus drivers drive buses and coaches, picking up passengers and dropping them off at bus stops along a set route.
+Bus and coach drivers pick up passengers and drop them off at bus stops along a set route.
+Some drivers will take passengers directly from one destination to another.
 They drive short distances in towns and cities, longer distances on intercity or country routes and may take passengers abroad if they work for holiday companies.

 You could be: